Quick Guide to Common Wine Varietals and Types

 Muscat

 Also known as Muscat Blanc and Muscat Canelli.
 With dominant spice and floral notes, it can also be used for blending.
-A versatile grape that can turn into anything from Asti Spumante and Muscat de Canelli to a dry wine like Muscat d’Alsace or the bone-dry French Muscadet, a classic pairing for oysters.
+A versatile grape that can turn into anything from Asti Spumante and Muscat de Canelli to a dry wine like Muscat d’Alsace or the bone-dry French Muscadet.

 Nebbiolo